photoprism/photoprism-docs/docs/getting-started/caching.md

-# How to optimize caching for performance
+# How to Optimize Caching for Performance

 *Note: This is contributed content.*